Learn how to match any subject with any background

 And to match the Luminosity we need to first eliminate color and focus only on the light values By adding the first check layer which is a black and white adjustment layer Or by adding a black fill and changing the blending mode to color

-So clearly here we see that the sky is very dark compared to the original one, But A good rule of thumb here is that you should always make your Sky Slightly darker than your ground because the sky is going to be the light source, and obviously the brightest thing is going to be the sun, then the sky and the sky Is it going to serve as a light source and light the ground
+So clearly now we see that the sky is very dark compared to the original one, A good rule of thumb here is that you should always make your Sky Slightly lighter than the ground because the sky is going to be the light source, and obviously the brightest thing is going to be the sun,

 That means the sky is very dark and what we need to do next is make the sky brighter with the levels adjustment layer